 Friday 22-Sunday 24 March 2024

-We hope that our programme will include two keynote lectures – one by Yannis Hamilakis (Joukowsky Family Professor of Archaeology and Professor of Modern Greek Studies at Brown University) on Friday evening, and the other on Saturday evening by the new CA President, award-winning poet, translator and professor of classical languages, Anne Carson.
+Our programme will include a keynote lecture by Yannis Hamilakis (Joukowsky Family Professor of Archaeology and Professor of Modern Greek Studies at Brown University) on Friday evening, on the topic 'Undoing Monumental Racecraft: The Acropolis Otherwise'.

 - Beyond Greece and Rome